VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ## 5. `fixture`s and the `conftest.py` file

-Sometimes in your tests you will need to perform an action before (and possibly after) a test is run.
+Sometimes in your tests, you will need an action performed before (and possibly after) a test is run.
 A common action is creating and then deleting a resource like a database.
 This is called **setup** and **teardown**.
 In `pytest`, this functionality is best achieved through `fixtures`.
 Fixtures are simply functions that are used as arguments to your test that do something, return an object to use during the test, and then possibly do something else after the test completes.
 We've already used `fixtures` in this article.
-`monkeypatch` and `tmp_path` are built in fixtures (ie fixtures in `pytest`'s code).
+`monkeypatch` and `tmp_path` are built-in fixtures (ie fixtures in `pytest`'s code).
 Creating your own *custom* fixtures is very easy.
 Just write a function that is visible to your test, mark the function as a `fixture`, and then insert that function as an argument to your test.
-Lets look at an example:
+Let's look at an example:

 ```python
 import random